Overview of authentication options

 Fern offers four ways to authenticate users on your documentation site.

-A single shared password for the entire site
+A shared password for the entire site or multiple passwords mapped to roles

 Corporate credentials for internal docs